ml-for-nlp/word-translation/README.md

 ## Requirements

-You'll need the scipy package to run the code in this repo.
+You'll need the scikit-learn package to run the code in this repo.
 If you need to install it on your system, do:

-    sudo pip install scipy
+    sudo pip install sklearn

 ### Pen and paper exercise